jaladh-singhal/starkit-interfaces/README.md

-# starkit-interfaces
+# starkit-voila-interfaces
-Analytical Web interfaces for interactive data analysis using @starkit
+Analytical Web interfaces made on [Voila](https://github.com/voila-dashboards/voila) for interactive analysis of stellar data using @starkit